matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 1. Go to [https://wallet.zksync.io/](https://wallet.zksync.io/) and connect your wallet.
 - To connect to the Rinkeby test network:
-  - Click on the Ethereum symbol in the bottom right.
+  - Click on the Ethereum symbol at the bottom right.
   - Select Rinkeby.
 </br>
 <p align="center">